Qiskit/qiskit/README.md

 <!-- This is not an exhasutive list, and if you maintain a provider package please feel free to open a PR to add new providers -->

-You can refer to the documentation for these packages on further instructions on how to get access and use these systems.
+You can refer to the documentation of these packages for further instructions on how to get access and use these systems.

 ## Contribution Guidelines